 - The Select Command Prompt window will appear.

 - Type each of the following commands into the command prompt and hit Enter one by one.
 Do not run them altogether.

 netsh winsock reset netsh int ip reset ipconfig /release ipconfig /renew ipconfig /flushdns

 Here’s how to reset TCP/IP on macOS:

 - Click Renew DHCP Lease.

 The ERR_CONNECTION_RESET error message means that your browser has failed to establish a connection with the webserver.
-To put it simply, the website hasn’t loaded because the server cannot send data to your browser.

 In this tutorial, we have explored seven ways to fix the ERR_CONNECTION_RESET error: